-The screen pack installed in the breaker plate contains the number of meshes.
+The screen pack installed in the breaker plate contains a number of meshes.
 Make sure the coarsest mesh is next to the breaker plate, followed in order of mesh size by the remainder of the pack.
 The total thickness of meshes must not exceed the depth of the groove in the breaker plate.
 Fully open the valve adapter.

 Start the Screws

 Start the screw rotating at drool speed: approximately 2–5 revolutions per minute (rpm).
 Maintain the rotating speed until molten resin flows out through the die or adapter.
 Allow a certain amount of resin to drool out into a container to ensure that the flow is free from foreign objects.
-Make sure the downstream equipment is disconnect so that any possible contaminants cannot be pushed into the die.
+Make sure the downstream equipment is disconnected so that any possible contaminants cannot be pushed into the die.

-Before continuing, check:
+Before continuing, check the following to ensure that there is no foreign material:

 The instrumentation and controls.